 The consequences of marriage annulment correspond to those in the case of a divorce (Section 1318 of the Civil Code).
 See the comments under question 3 in this respect.

 10 Are there alternative non-judicial means for solving issues relating to the divorce without going to court?

-In the event of divorce, the parents are entitled to advice from the children’s and youth services.
-The advice is intended to assist parents who are separated or divorced in creating the conditions for carrying out their parental responsibilities in a way which is in the best interests of the child or young person.
-The parents are supported, with appropriate involvement of the child or young person concerned, in developing an agreed plan for the provision of parental care.
-There is a database of all advice centres at www.dajeb.de.
+In the event of divorce, parents are entitled to advice in the context of children’s and youth services from the youth welfare office (Jugendamt).
+The advice is intended to assist parents who are separated or divorced in creating the conditions for carrying out their parental responsibilities in a way oriented towards the best interests of the child or young person.
+The parents are supported, with appropriate involvement of the child or young person concerned, in developing a plan for consensus-based provision of parental care.
+There is a database of all advice centres at https://www.dajeb.de/.
 It is also possible to resolve conflict and come to an amicable agreement with the aid of mediation.
-More information about family mediation can be found at www.bafm-mediation.de.
+More information about family mediation is available at https://www.bafm-mediation.de/.

 11 Where should I lodge my application (petition) for divorce/legal separation/marriage annulment?
 Which formalities must be respected and which documents should I attach to my application?

 Only dissolution of marriage (divorce), marriage annulment or the establishment of the existence or non-existence of a marriage between the participants exist under German law (Section 121 of the Act on Proceedings in Family Matters and in Matters of Non-contentious Jurisdiction (Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit, FamFG).